-Maintaining a strict distinction between and civilians thus combatants promotes the "principle of distinction"-referred "the to \mathbf{as} grandfather of all principles" upon which humanitarian law is founded-which provides "that military attacks should be directed at combatants and military property, and not civilians or civilian property."
+Maintaining a strict distinction between combatants and civilians thus promotes the "principle of distinction" - referred to as "the grandfather of all principles" upon which humanitarian law is founded - which provides "that military attacks should be directed at combatants and military property, and not civilians or civilian property."
 U.S. Army Judge Advocate General's Legal Ctr. & Sch., Law of War Handbook 166 (2005) ("JAG Law of War Handbook").
-Under this law-ofwar principle, combatants should know that they can be punished for attacking civilians and civilians should know that they lose protection from attack if they participate in hostilities; with those lines drawn, hostilities should be limited to only genuine combatants-i.e., members of the regular armed forces of a state-and not civilians, such as Respondents in this case.
+Under this law-of-war principle, combatants should know that they can be punished for attacking civilians and civilians should know that they lose protection from attack if they participate in hostilities; with those lines drawn, hostilities should be limited to genuine combatants - i.e., members of the regular armed forces of a state - and not civilians, such as the Defendants in this case.

-6 HCJ 769/02 Pub.
+$^{^6}$ HCJ 769/02 Pub.
 Comm.
 Against Torture in Israel v.
-Israel [2005] ¶¶ 31-40; Knut Dörmann, The Legal Situation of "Unlawful/Unprivileged Combatants," 85 Int'l Rev. Red Cross 45, 46-47 (2003).
+Israel [2006] IsrSC 57(6) 285 ¶¶ 31-40, available at http://elyon1.court.gov.il/files_eng/02/690/007/a34/02007690.a34.pdf; Knut Dörmann, The Legal Situation of "Unlawful/Unprivileged Combatants," 85 Int'l Rev. Red Cross 45, 46-47 (2003).